Mary Immaculate College: Foundation and expansion

+Later developments

 MIC has undergone significant growth and development in recent decades with the overall student population witnessing a tenfold increase since 1992.
-This expansion has brought with it a significant expansion and broadening of MIC's academic provision, as well as a re-development of the campus which now offers teaching, learning and research facilities as well as events and conferencing facilities.
+This growth has brought with it a significant expansion and broadening of MIC's academic provision, as well as a re-development of the campus which now offers teaching, learning and research facilities as well as events and conferencing facilities.
 In 2016, MIC expanded its geographical footprint following the incorporation of St Patrick's College in Thurles, another well-established college, offering four degree programmes preparing students to become second-level teachers.

-As a result of the incorporation of St. Patrick's College, Thurles, MIC is now a multi-campus institution offering 13 undergraduate degree programmes in Education and the Liberal Arts, as well as Continuing Professional Development offerings for teachers and numerous postgraduate opportunities to Masters and PhD level.
+Following the incorporation of St. Patrick's College, Thurles, MIC became a multi-campus institution offering 13 undergraduate degree programmes in Education and the Liberal Arts, as well as Continuing Professional Development offerings for teachers and numerous postgraduate opportunities to Masters and PhD level.
 Also in 2016, a consortium, led by MIC, was awarded the contract from the Higher Education Authority for the delivery of the National Higher Education Programme for Inclusion Coordinators in Early Years Settings.

 A December 2020 report noted that Mary Immaculate College had spent €34,140 on investigating sexual harassment, together with €2,152 on legal fees.

-Degree Programmes
+Programmes

 MIC offers 13 undergraduate degree programmes across both campuses.
-In 2022 the college announced the launch of a new Bachelor of Science in Psychology (MI003), a unique four-year, full-time, honours degree level 8 programme that will provide students with a comprehensive undergraduate education in psychology and includes learning in the workplace.
-The programme content will be wide and varied and will prepare graduates for a range of careers while giving them the necessary psychological knowledge to pursue postgraduate studies in psychology.
+In 2022, the college announced the launch of a new Bachelor of Science in psychology (MI003), a four-year, full-time, honours degree level 8 programme that provides students with an undergraduate education in psychology and includes learning in the workplace.
+The programme content prepares graduates for a range of careers while giving them the necessary psychological knowledge to pursue postgraduate studies in psychology.

 The Bachelor of Arts (MI002) is a four-year degree programme with three years on campus and one year on work placement and/or study abroad.
-The degree is flexible and offers a wide range of familiar subjects to choose from such as English, Geography and History, to newer subjects such as Drama & Theatre Studies, Media & Communication Studies or Psychology.
-For students interested in drama and theatre practice there is the four-year BA in Contemporary and Applied Theatre Studies (MI001).
+The degree is flexible and includes subject choices such as English, Geography and History, to newer subjects such as Drama & Theatre Studies, Media & Communication Studies or Psychology.
+There is also a four-year BA in Contemporary and Applied Theatre Studies (MI001).

-On the MIC Thurles Campus there are a number of post-primary teacher education degrees in areas such as Business Studies, Accounting, Gaeilge, Religious Studies and Mathematics.
-The programmes offered include the BA in Education, Business Studies & Accounting (MI009);BA in Education, Business Studies & Religious Studies (MI010); BA in Education, Gaeilge & Religious Studies (MI011); BA in Education, Gaeilge & Business Studies (MI012); BA in Education, Mathematics & Gaeilge (MI013) and the BA in Education, Mathematics & Business Studies (MI014).
+On the MIC Thurles Campus there are a number of post-primary teacher education degrees in areas such as Business Studies, Accounting, Gaeilge, Religious Studies, Mathematics and Home Economics.
+The programmes offered include the BA in Education, Business Studies & Accounting (MI016); BA in Education, Business Studies & Religious Studies (MI017); BA in Education, Gaeilge & Religious Studies (MI018); BA in Education, Gaeilge & Business Studies (MI019); BA in Education, Mathematics & Gaeilge (MI020); the BA in Education, Mathematics & Business Studies (MI021) and the BA in Education, Home Economics & Business Studies (MI022).

-MIC also offers a host of postgraduate programmes to doctoral level in Education and the Liberal Arts, Continuing Professional Development (CPD) courses and numerous access and inclusion pathways.
+MIC also offers postgraduate programmes to doctoral level in Education and the Liberal Arts, Continuing Professional Development (CPD) courses and several access and inclusion pathways.
 MIC also offers funding supports through a Departmental Assistantships Scheme and merit-based Research Masters and Doctoral Awards Schemes.